Padise Monastery is open to visitors after a thorough restoration!

-The only features of the medieval interior of the monastery that remain intact today are its 14th century church bell (the oldest in Estonia) which can be found in Risti church and the rare Calvary group from the same century which is on display at St. Nicholas's church.
+Today, the only medieval interior features of the monastery that have remained intact are its 14th century church bell (the oldest in Estonia) which can be found in Harju-Risti church and the rare Calvary group from the same century which is on display at St. Nicholas’ church.